edgar971/cs-498-data-curation/final-assignment/writeup.md

 - Ordered attributes in alphabetical order.
 - Removed extra spaces.
 - Used double space for indentation.
-- Remove submissionType attribute and added submission element with type attribute
+- Remove submissionType attribute and added submission element with type attribute.
-- Added missing submission element to complaints with IDs 2364257, 837784
+- Added missing submission element to complaints with IDs 2364257 and 837784.
+- Standardize no to N and yes to Y.
+- Added missing timely attribute on the response element.